Kerri Walsh Jennings plans to chase gold in Tokyo, retire

 “We are pure positivity,” she said.
 “I really do believe happiness is a choice.
 I really believe staying positive is a choice.”

-She had a falling out with the Association of Volleyball Professionals at the end of 2016 and has since ventured out on her own by taking on the formation of p1440 with huge aspirations of making it stick as a viable option for professionals.
+She had a falling out with the domestic professional tour AVP at the end of 2016 and has since ventured out on her own by taking on the formation of p1440 with huge aspirations of making it stick as a viable option for professionals.

 Walsh Jennings insists volleyball can be a sport that has a far greater reach than just the every-four-years Olympic chase when people tend to tune in to see one of the Summer Games’ most popular events.